 The concept of Hopdoddy Burger Bar is all about feeling good about what you’re biting into.
 Their main staples are their all-natural, humanely-raised, house-ground burgers that arrive on fresh baked brioche buns and washed down with craft beers.
 The atmosphere is lively with service that is fast-paced but still takes time to be friendly.
 Hopdoddy Burger Bar is also a bit of a do-gooder with one particular menu item, which I’ll tell you about below.

 Over a year ago, when I heard a few of my food blogging peers were invited to the Carondelet House for a 5-course meal, a Culinary Exploration by Chef Neal Fraser, I eagerly awaited my invitation.
 After all, an episode of Masterchef Junior, where I served as a guest judge just aired.
 How could they not want me to attend?

 Days went by and no invite arrived.
 I tried to reassure myself, “sometimes invites to tastings are last minute”.
 When more time passed, my thoughts turned into “maybe I’ll be a back-up blogger in case someone can’t make it, I’m sure they’ll rush me out.”
 The day of the event came and an invite never came through.

 I was stumped as to why Girls on Food wouldn’t get an invite.
 We have the expected amount of followers required to be considered a “social media influencer” and we have great relationships with LA PR and marketing.
+We have been making positive changes to our social media like adding an Instagram link in bio that streamlined our follower’s experience and we have been posting at peak times.
 I felt like the kid in class not invited to the most popular girl’s party.
 Is my blog just not cool enough?